 Have a buffer

 Some people call it an emergency fund, some people a slush fund and others a buffer.
 Whatever the word you use for it, putting some money aside for a rainy day is a really good idea.
-This is the pot of cash that you can turn to in an emergency, that will protect your careful financial planning from coming tumbling down as a result of an unexpected expenses or event.
+This is the pot of cash that you can turn to in an emergency, that will protect your careful financial planning from coming tumbling down as a result of an unexpected expense or event.
 Life is unpredictable and a financial buffer can help you deal better with the less pleasant surprises.

 Keep an eye on your credit score